kubesphere/notification-manager/docs/template.md

 ## Overview

-The notifications sent to receivers constructed via templates.
-The Notification Manager comes with default templates, but they can also customize.
+The notifications are sent to receivers constructed via templates.
+The Notification Manager comes with default templates which also support customization.
 User can define global template and define template for receiver.

 ## Add global template